 Investment banking.
 Bankers do a lot of data scrubbing, spreading comps and company profiles, and Capital IQ is designed specifically to help with this.

-Scrubbing data: When a company reports its third-quarter earnings, the GAAP-based numbers like operating profit, net income and earnings per share are often not the numbers anyone actually cares about.
+- Scrubbing Financial Data: When a company reports its third-quarter earnings, the GAAP-based numbers like operating profit, net income and earnings per share are often not the numbers anyone actually cares about.
 Instead, analysts pore through the footnotes and disclosures to arrive at “normalized” “non-GAAP” data like EBITDA and cash EPS.
 Finding and scrubbing this data is time-consuming work, and mistakes can significantly impact the output of an investment banker’s analysis.
+Capital IQ’s fleet of data scrubbers try to do it for you.
+Coupled with its killer app that allows analysts to click back to audit the source data, this feature largely explains Capital IQ’s enduring popularity in the investment banking world.

-Click-through to audit source data: One of its early killer apps was a feature that allows analysts to click-through to audit source data.
+- Click-Through to Audit Source Data: One of its early killer apps was a feature that allows analysts to click-through to audit source data.
 For example, when a user wants to verify that Capital IQ correctly arrived at Walmart’s EBITDA, he/she can simply click through from the portal to the source documents.

-Excel plugin: Capital IQ’s Excel plugin enables analysts to pull data directly into Excel.
+- CapIQ Excel Plug-In: Capital IQ’s Excel plugin enables analysts to pull data directly into Excel.
 While not as robust as FactSet’s Excel plugin, which has robust productivity-enhancing tools like custom Excel formatting macros and PowerPoint presentation macros, Capital IQ has made strides in bridging the divide with some custom Excel shortcuts and formatting macros.

 You’re on the go and need to access financial data from a variety of computers.
 While Bloomberg access requires a dedicated terminal and FactSet access requires a software installation on each machine, your Capital IQ account can be accessed from a web browser anywhere.